Avoid These Nine Common Mistakes When Selling Your NJ Business

 Mistake 6: Creating a Strong Sales Listing

-While the physical and financial condition and appearance of a business is a critical element in its marketability, how a seller presents the business in his or her “for-sale listing” can be just as important.
-Sellers who create a strong, carefully thought-out listing with lots of descriptions, photographs, and details almost always have the most successful sale of their businesses.
+While the physical, financial, and appearance of a business are critical elements in its marketability, how a seller presents the business in his or her “for-sale listing” can be just as important.
+Sellers who create a strong, carefully thought-out listing with detailed descriptions, photographs, and other details almost always achieve the most successful sale of their businesses.

 Mistake 7: Not Getting the Financial Books and Tax Returns in Order